Adroiti/docs-for-code-review-tools/tfsec/azure-monitor-capture-all-activities.md

-Pattern: Ensure log profile captures all activities
+Pattern: Missing capture of all Azure Monitor activities

 Issue: -